PaulHaeberli/QOImovie/README.md

     # make testall

-I'm thinking the could be a nice way to store animated icons and UI elements.
+I'm thinking this could be a nice way to store animated icons and UI elements.

 Now considering adding multi-resolution support so the movie could be stored in any number of different sizes.